 Former UCCDM Board Members

-have much wisdom and experience to add to the on-going work of inclusion and accessibility within our churches.
+We deeply value the work of all of our Board of Directors, past and present.
+Even when they have concluded their terms on the Board, our former Directors continue to bring their wisdom and experience to add to the on-going work of inclusion and accessibility within our churches.
 They are persons who have worked diligently to move the inclusion and accessibility movements within the church along.
 We honor their service, dedication, and ministry to the churches and to the inclusions and accessibility movement.

 REV. NANCY ERICKSON (Class of 2017 served until 2016)

 Before being ordained into the UCC, I had a career in human services.
 I was a counselor for our state’s vocational rehabilitation services, Planning Director for the local United Way, and the Director of one of the first Independent Living Centers in the country.
 After ordination I served in several non-parish roles as hospital chaplain, jail chaplain (a program I started), Director of a homeless shelter, and therapist/spiritual advisor in a drug and alcohol treatment center for women.
 In my current position as Associate Minister, aside from the typical pastoral duties, I am staff for our Women’s Board and Plymouth Pride (our LGBT Ministry), and the new Mental Health Ministry team.

 Avocationaly, I am charter member of an organization called The League of Human Dignity.
 As part of that group, I procured a grant which started the para-transit transportation in Lincoln, Nebraska.
 It is now integrated into the transportation system of the city.
 I took part in many social actions related to disability issues on a local level, and even some on the national level.
 I helped advocate for the first curb cuts and other accessible features in downtown Lincoln.
 I helped write and advocate for the first accessibility legislation in Nebraska.